milos-rankovic/classical-search/README.md

 ## Requirements

-In order to use these examples you should have at least version 10 of the JDK (because of the local variable type inference).
+Java 10 or above (because of the local variable type inference).

 ## Usage